Alexhuszagh/rust-lexical/README.md

 4. It contains dead code for efficient higher-order arbitrary-precision integer algorithms, in case rare use-cases require the use of more complex algorithms.

 I would love to contribute lexical back to the Rust community, however, some significant modifications would be needed.
 If there's a desire by the Rust team to incorporate lexical's float-parsing algorithm into libcore, I would glad re-write lexical, supporting only decimal strings and minimizing the use of unsafe code.

+Finally, there is work needed to optimize lexical: ideally, Rust should be able to match the performance of glibc's strtod.
+To do so, we would swap basecase division with a faster algorithm, only calculating the top 24- or 53-bits of the quotient, while retaining the ability to distinguish halfway cases for normal and denormal floats.
+Although generating 24- or 53-bits of a quotient is simple, I personally have no idea how to distinguish halfway cases without calculating the remainder, which incurs significant computational expense.

 # License